andreasjordan/PowerShell-for-DBAs/PostgreSQL/README.md

 How to use PowerShell as a PostgreSQL database administrator.

+If you are missing some files, please download the 2023-01 release of this repository to find them.

 ## Install the server

 You can use any existing server in your environment.
 If you want to setup a server just for tests, you find some recommendations in this section.

 ### Windows

-I use the windows installer by [EDB](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) of PostgreSQL 14.5 for my labs.
-See my install script [Server.ps1](Server.ps1) in this folder for details on how to run an unattended installation from a remote computer.
+You can use the windows installer by [EDB](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) of PostgreSQL 14.5.
+You will find further details in the 2023-01 release of this repository.

 ### Docker